rajvirajurkar/KeyValueProject/README.txt

 ========================================================================================
 Running CLI :
   1. KVStore_cli.py is script to run CLI.
-     It is built on python 3, so make sure you installed python3 and install "requests" package for python3 Follow - https://www.python.org/downloads/ Or https://realpython.com/installing-python/ for installing python3 Follow - https://docs.python.org/3/installing/index.html for installing "requests" package
+     It is built on python 2.7, so make sure you installed python and install "requests" package for python Follow - https://www.python.org/downloads/ Or https://realpython.com/installing-python/ for installing python Follow - https://docs.python.org/3/installing/index.html for installing "requests" package
      Note: "requests" is used to make get and put calls.
   2. Run following command to run CLI